MarcoIeni/release-plz/README.md

 Release-plz is inspired by [release-please](https://github.com/googleapis/release-please), but instead of determining the next versions based on git tags, release-plz compares local packages with the ones published in the cargo registry.
-Furthermore, release-plz doesn't need any configuration.
+Plus, release-plz doesn't need any configuration.

 ## Installation